 In the quest for the best edging board, we looked for a model that rolled on edge easily, maintained good edge hold, and finished turns with ease and power.
-We tested every board in hardpack and pristine groomers to dunk heelside turns, and surf toe side turns to find our stand out models.
+We tested every board in hardpack and pristine groomers to dunk heelside turns and surf toe side turns to find the standout models.
 Critical sub-components of edging include edge hold on firm snow, stability, ease of turn initiation, ease of edge disengagement, and the overall turning experience.

 Manufacturers have utilized different edge styles in an attempt to obtain better edge hold; Magne-Traction is an example of this.
-Magne-Traction aims to obtain better edge hold in icy conditions but can be catchy at slower speeds.
-Magne-Traction boards, such as the Lib Tech Travis Rice Pro Pointy, have a wavy edge that aims to cut into firmer snow, much like a serrated knife.
-The Travis Rice Pointy Pro offers some of the best edge hold on firm snow in the category.
+Magne-Traction aims to bring better edge hold in icy conditions but can be catchy at slower speeds.
+Magne-Traction boards, such as the Lib Tech T. Rice Pro, have a wavy edge that aims to cut into firmer snow, much like a serrated knife.
+The T. Rice Pro offers some of the best edge holds on firm snow in the category.
 The Yes.
 Optimistic provided incredible edge hold that could cut through ice.
 It uses an edge disruption called Underbite, which is an indentation on the sidecut rather than a protrusion like Magne-Traction.
 In addition to edge hold, the indentation added power and precision to the turning experience.

 Common themes of boards that provided the best overall turning experience were: width, camber with rockered nose, 6-7.6 meter sidecut, medium to stiff flex, and blended cores with poplar and bamboo.
-The three standouts for the most fun and capable edging experience were the Yes Optimistic, Nitro Fury, and United Shapes Cadet.
+The three standouts for the most fun edging experience were the Yes.
+Optimistic and United Shapes Cadet.
 These offered great pop and feel throughout the core and supported multiple turning radiuses well.

-The Optimistic was a top performer for its ability to execute powerful, tight radius turns with an easy exit.
+The Optimistic was a top performer for its ability to execute powerful, tight-radius turns with an easy exit.
 The K2 Alchemist is a very capable edging model with a lively, energetic core and a softer torsional flex between the bindings that allowed for excellent mid-turn control.
 The United Shapes Cadet had a plush flex that provided a playful yet driven turning experience.
 The Jones Frontier surprised us with its stiffer flex that was impressively athletic and easy to turn.
-If these characteristics are not your chocolate milk, the Arbor Bryan Iguchi Pro Camber or Lib Tech Travis Rice Pro Pointy have longer sidecuts, and robust camber, which excel at longer radius turns and provide serious edge hold.
+If these characteristics are not your chocolate milk, the Arbor Bryan Iguchi Pro Camber or Lib Tech Travis Rice Pro have longer sidecuts and robust camber profiles, which excel at longer radius turns and provide serious edge hold.

 Stability at Speed

 Boards with longer sidecuts, stiffer flexes, and cambered profiles generally perform better at high speeds.
 In contrast, they are often less playful and can be more challenging to ride when going slow.
-Boards with rocker profiles (due to the raised contact points), and softer flexing boards excel at slow to medium speeds and provide a playful ride.
+Boards with rocker profiles (due to the raised contact points) and softer flexes excel at slow to medium speeds and provide a playful ride.
 However, these same attributes compromise the board's stability when blasting through chunder or straight-lining.
-These two designs are at the polar opposites of the spectrum.
-Like the story of Goldilocks, most snowboarders are looking for something in the middle; that's just right.
+These two designs are at opposite ends of the spectrum.
+Like the story of Goldilocks, most snowboarders are looking for something in the middle that's just right.

 Some models that performed well in the edging category also did exceptionally well in the stability at speed metric.
-The Jones Frontier, Lib Tech T-Rice Pro Pointy, and Arbor Bryan Iguchi Pro Camber score highly in this category.
+The Jones Frontier, Lib Tech T. Rice Pro Pointy, K2 Alchemist, and Arbor Bryan Iguchi Pro Camber score highly in this category.
 This can be attributed to their stiff flex pattern and camber dominant profiles.
 Their rides lacked nose chatter.
 The sidecuts of the Arbor and Lib Tech were conducive to long radius turns.
 The K2 and Jones both had a little nose chatter but didn't relay much chatter back to the rider.
-The Snoplanks Model A shares these design attributes but utilized a bamboo core, which gets stiffer as it flexes.
+The Snoplanks Model A shares these design attributes but utilizes a bamboo core, which gets stiffer as it flexes.
 This board was happy to charge through whatever was in the way with the utmost security.
-The Capita Kazu Pro was another strong competitor, with a high score attributed to its damp and chatter-free ride, accompanied by a directional flex.
-This board still scored high in playfulness despite its high score in this category, which can often be a tradeoff.
+The Capita Kazu Pro was another strong competitor, with a high score attributed to its damp, chatter-free ride and directional flex.
+This board still scored high in playfulness despite its high stability at speed score, which can often be a tradeoff.